keymanapp/keyboards/release/sil/sil_yupik_cyrillic_ru/README.md

 SIL Yupik Cyrillic Keyboard (Russian Layout)
 ==============

-© 2009-2020 SIL International
+© 2019-2020 SIL International

-Version 0.9
+Version 1.0

 Description
 -----------

-Yupic Cyrillic keyboard based on Russian Basic ver.
-1.1
+The layout of the SIL Yupic Cyrillic (Russian) keyboard is based on the Russian Basic keyboard, ver.
+1.1.

 Links
 -----